Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Modular connectivity

-Optical cavities provide an efficient atom–photon interface, significantly improving photon collection and enabling higher Bell pair generation rates.
-Arrays of microcavities have been proposed as a path towards generation rates in the tens of \SI{}{MHz}, with estimates for individual microcavities reaching up to \SI{2.4}{MHz}~\cite{sinclair2025faulttolerant}.
-Within a single cavity mode, Bell-state generation attempts must be performed sequentially, and in small-mode-volume cavities, which can accommodate only a few atoms, the attempt rate is limited by the speed of atom transport through the cavity.
-Additionally, in such compact architectures, local operations can further limit the rate of teleported CNOT gates.
-Qubit readout could be performed either via free-space imaging, which is inherently slow, or via cavity-based measurement, which requires transporting all communication qubits that successfully generated Bell pairs back into the cavity, introducing substantial time overheads.
-Moreover, for microcavities, executing two-qubit Rydberg gates would likely require atom transport to a suitable distance away from the cavity structure, adding further complexity to the implementation.
-We note that relying on atom transport not only slows inter-module operations but also requires additional measures to preserve coherence, such as dynamical decoupling pulse sequences~\cite{bluvstein2022quantum}.
-A distinct path is offered by a cavity-array microscope architecture in which each communication atom couples to its own cavity~\cite{shaw2025cavity}.
-By supporting long working distances that preserve high-fidelity intra-cavity Rydberg interactions, this design minimizes atom motion and enables parallelization that can more than compensate for the lower per-cavity entanglement rates compared to microcavities.
+Optical cavities provide a more efficient atom–photon interface, enabling higher Bell-pair generation rates.
+Arrays of microcavities have been proposed as a path toward entanglement rates in the tens of \SI{}{MHz}, with estimates for individual microcavities reaching up to \SI{2.4}{MHz}~\cite{sinclair2025faulttolerant}.
+However, within a single cavity mode, entanglement attempts must be performed sequentially, and in small-mode-volume cavities the attempt rate is often limited by atom transport through the cavity.
+Additionally, in such compact architectures, local operations can further constrain the rate of teleported CNOT gates.
+For instance, executing two-qubit Rydberg gates would likely require atom transport to a suitable distance away from the cavity structure, introducing additional operational overhead and complexity.
+Reliance on atom transport not only reduces operation speed but also requires additional measures to preserve coherence, such as dynamical decoupling~\cite{bluvstein2022quantum}.
+We note that cavity-array microscope architectures offer a viable route that minimizes atom transport, maintains Rydberg compatibility, and supports parallel operations~\cite{shaw2025cavity}.

-We propose an alternative approach based on CMM, which enables parallel Bell-state generation attempts within a single-cavity design that can host many qubits and remains compatible with intra-cavity Rydberg gates, thereby reducing the reliance on atomic motion.
-To illustrate this concept, we present a system design tailored to $^{87}\mathrm{Rb}$ that implements atom–photon entanglement generation via vacuum-stimulated Raman adiabatic passage (vSTIRAP), following the method demonstrated in~\cite{wilk2007singleatom,thomas2022efficient}.
+We propose an alternative approach based on CMM, which enables parallel Bell-state generation attempts within a single-cavity that hosts many qubits and remains compatible with intracavity Rydberg gates, thereby reducing the reliance on atomic motion.
+To illustrate this concept, we present a system design with $^{87}\mathrm{Rb}$ that implements atom–photon entanglement generation via vacuum-stimulated Raman adiabatic passage (vSTIRAP)~\cite{wilk2007singleatom,thomas2022efficient}.
 The relevant atomic states, shown in Fig.~\ref{fig:bell_config}(a), are defined as

 The atom–photon entanglement protocol proceeds as follows.
 The atom is first initialized in $\ket{g}$.
 An external field then drives the $\ket{g}\!\rightarrow\!\ket{e_+}$ transition, inducing a vSTIRAP process that generates a single photon in the cavity whose polarization ($\sigma^+$ or $\sigma^-$) is entangled with the atomic qubit state: